Hạ Long Bay: Overview

 The bay consists of a dense cluster of some 1,600 limestone monolithic islands each topped with thick jungle vegetation, rising spectacularly from the ocean.
 Several of the islands are hollow, with enormous caves.
 Hang Dau Go (Wooden Stakes cave) is the largest grotto in the Hạ Long area.
 French tourists visited in the late 19th century, and named the cave Grotte des Merveilles.
 Its three large chambers contain large numerous stalactites and stalagmites (as well as 19th-century French graffiti).
 There are two bigger islands, Tuần Châu and Cát Bà, that have permanent inhabitants, as well as tourist facilities including hotels and beaches.
 There are a number of beautiful beaches on the smaller islands.

 A community of around 1,600 people live on Hạ Long Bay in four fishing villages: Cua Van, Ba Hang, Cong Tau and Vong Vieng in Hung Thang ward, Hạ Long city.
 They live on floating houses and are sustained through fishing and marine aquaculture (cultivating marine biota), plying the shallow waters for 200 species of fish and 450 different kinds of mollusks.
-Many of the islands have acquired their names as a result of interpretation of their unusual shapes.
+Many of the islands have acquired their names as a result of their unusual shapes.
 Such names include Voi Islet (elephant), Ga Choi Islet (fighting cock), Khi Islet (monkey), and Mai Nha Islet (roof).
 989 of the islands have been given names.
-Birds and animals including bantams, antelopes, monkeys, and lizard also live on some of the islands.
+Birds and land animals including bantams, antelopes, monkeys, and lizards also live on some of the islands.

-Almost all these islands are as individual towers in a classic fenglin landscape with heights from 50-100 m, and height/width ratios of up to about six.
+Almost all these islands are as individual towers in a classic fenglin landscape with heights ranging from 50-100 m, and height/width ratios of up to about six.

 Another specific feature of Hạ Long Bay is the abundance of lakes inside the limestone islands.
 For example, Dau Be island has six enclosed lakes.
 All these island lakes occupy drowned dolines within fengcong karst.